r0hankrishnan/retail_analysis/README.md

 ---
 ## Takeaways Summary
 Through exploratory analysis, I identified 3 outlier clusters: high spenders, frequent spenders, and high/frequent spenders.
 After removing them from the data, the KMeans clustering model yielded 3 additional clusters.
 After examining and comparing the distributions of each cluster, I came up with a preliminary targeting plan to properly address the main trends of each group.
 Of course, this data would be even better synthesized by a marketing analyst who could design full-fledged targeted campaigns for each cluster.
-The full description of each cluster and my plan for each one can be found in the [Takeaways section](#takeaways).
+The full description of each cluster and my plan for each one can be found in the [takeaways section](#takeaways).

 ---
 ## Data